 Culture is an important part of Norway's diplomatic missions around the world and an integrated part of our foreign policy.
 Our first White Paper to Parliament on culture was presented in 2013.
 Among other things, it highlights cultural rights and further cooperation in emerging economies like India – both with Norwegian partners but also in regional or global networks.
 Norway and India signed its current culture cooperation agreement in 2014.
 The Norwegian Embassy in India works with several local and Norwegian partners, currently focusing on contemporary art, dance and music, literature and theatre.
 Norwegian artists like Henrik Ibsen and Edvard Munch are well-known in India, and continue to attract attention.
 Norwegian institutions such as Kulturtanken have been working with prestigious organizations like Spic Macay for over 13 years and helping build strong music relations between the countries.

-Norway is increasingly becoming a more attractive location for Indian filmmakers, since 2011, six Indian films have been shot in Norway.
+Norway is increasingly becoming a more attractive location for Indian filmmakers, since 2011, eight Indian films have been shot in Norway.